sporto/elm-tutorial/delete/delete_2.md

-# Delete a player 2
+# Deleting a player 2

 ## Players Update